Conditional LSTM-GAN for Melody Generation from Lyrics: Evaluation

 \subsection{Training stage analysis}

 The MIDI note number, spectrum, and relative amplitude of generated songs are investigated at 1, 51, and 351 epochs as shown in Fig. \ref{fig:songs_diff_epochs}.
 The corresponding sheet score with alignment between lyrics and melodies at 1, 51, and 351 epochs are shown in Fig. \ref{fig:epoch_score}.
-It is obvious that the generated melody gets better when the learning goes deep by increasing the number of epochs.
-Additionally, We ask volunteers to listen to the generated songs at different epochs.
-This also confirms the effectiveness of our deep conditional LSTM-GAN.
+It is obvious that the generated melody gets better when the learning goes deeper by increasing the number of epochs.
+Additionally, we ask volunteers to listen to the generated songs at different epochs.
+Their feedback also confirms the effectiveness of our deep conditional LSTM-GAN.